 Edge computing and IoT are one and the same

-While edge computing certainly complements IoT, it’s not the only use case.
+Yes, edge computing complements IoT, but it’s not the only use case.

-We’re working on projects where our customers need pods deployed to aggregate geography dispersed workloads without communicating with the core.
-In retail, we’re also helping organizations build cloud-native edge solutions that provide better customer experiences while enhancing the stability of their operation platforms.
+Take one of our edge projects, where our customer needed pods deployed to aggregate geography dispersed workloads without communicating with the core.
+Or our work with a retail organization that needed help building cloud-native edge solutions that provide better customer experiences while also enhancing the stability of their operation platforms.

 Edge computing is theoretical or immature

-The reality is that many companies are already leveraging edge computing models and reaping the benefits.
-And once 5G fully rolls out, the possibilities and use cases are only going to explode.
+Again, this is incorrect.
+The reality is that a number of companies across industries are already leveraging edge computing models and reaping the benefits.

 Keep up with Redapt

 - Data & Analytics

 - Cloud Adoption